awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-invalidation.md

-# Managing Amazon CloudFront Invalidations Using the CloudFront API and the AWS SDK for PHP Version 3<a name="cloudfront-example-invalidation"></a>
+# Managing Amazon CloudFront invalidations using the CloudFront API and the AWS SDK for PHP Version 3<a name="cloudfront-example-invalidation"></a>

 Amazon CloudFront caches copies of static and dynamic files in worldwide edge locations\.
 To remove or update a file on all edge locations, create an invalidation for each file or for a group of files\.